Hog & Hominy

 Since they are doing "authentic" Italian pizza here, I can only assume the Italians don't like cheese the way Americans do.
 And hey, that's cool.
 It's certainly healthier that way.
 I'm just sayin'.

 I definitely want to go back and try the things we didn't get to try last night.
 If I find something I love and crave often, I may return with the monkeys out of necessity.
+(Update: I LOVE the shrooms pizza, the parmesan gelato, and those John T. Edge burgers on the patio after 9pm.)
 Otherwise, I think I'll stick to adult only dinners and late night gatherings.
 The prices are a bit high and the servings a bit small to justify feeding growing monkeys here on a regular basis.

 I'm not going to mention what our total was because I don't want Warren to know, but it came to about $20 per person.
 Judging from the website, the menu is the same at lunch and dinner.